 The test is a tough one.
 Not all police departments offer the same test.
-You should contact your local police department agency to learn what the 2022 requirements are.
+You should contact your local police department agency to learn what this year’s requirements are.
 Regardless of these differences, there are common themes around what will be tested.
 Some departments conduct the police fitness test before the police written exam to avoid wasting resources.

 Below, we review the core elements of the fitness exam:

 Other common test components include bench press and/or sit-reach extensions.